A projection-domain low-count quantitative SPECT method for alpha-particle emitting radiopharmaceutical therapy: Implementation and evaluation of the proposed method

-Next, in cases where we just have a single phantom, to quantify performance, we use normalized error.
+Next, in cases where we had just a single noise realization, we used normalized error to quantify performance.
 This is defined as the difference between the true and estimated uptake values, normalized by the true uptake value.

-Finally, the CRB is given by the diagonal elements of the inverse of the Fisher information matrix for the estimated parameter~\cite{RN50}.
-Denote the Fisher information matrix by $\bm{F}$.
-Denote $\lambda_{k}$ and $\hat{\lambda}_{k}$ as the true and estimated activity uptake, respectively, in the $k^{th}$ VOI of a targeted digital phantom, the CRB is given by
+Finally, we also computed the CRB, which is the minimum variance that can be achieved by an unbiased estimator, as a benchmark to compare the precision of the activity estimated using the proposed method.
+The CRB is given by the diagonal elements of the inverse of the Fisher information matrix for the estimated parameter~\cite{RN50}.
+Denote this matrix by $\bm{F}$.
+Denote $\lambda_{k}$ and $\hat{\lambda}_{k}$ as the true and estimated activity uptake, respectively, in the $k^{th}$ VOI of a targeted digital phantom.
+Then, the elements of this matrix are given by